Ada-Developers-Academy/core-unit-2/intro-to-sql/sql-setup.md

 ### An ID Should Auto-Increment

 We've learned that a common pattern is to have an ID column in each table, which will help uniquely identify each record.
 This column is usually the table's primary key.
-However, we'll learn that, when adding new records, keeping track of the next unique ID number is hard work.
+But it turns out that keeping track of the next unique ID number is harder than we might expect.

+Fortunately, Postgres provides a way for the database to track this _for_ us.

-As a helpful pattern, we'll see in the `CREATE TABLE` examples below the line `id INT PRIMARY KEY GENERATED ALWAYS AS IDENTITY`.
+Watch for the line `id INT PRIMARY KEY GENERATED ALWAYS AS IDENTITY` in the `CREATE TABLE` examples below.

 - `id INT` says that there is a column named `id` of the data type integer
 - `PRIMARY KEY` designates that this column `id` is the primary key of the table